PySimpleGUI/PySimpleGUI/readme.md

 ### Using

-To us in your code, simply import....
+To use in your code, simply import....
  `import PySimpleGUI as SG`

 Then use either "high level" API calls or build your own forms.

     SG.MsgBox('This is my first message box')
 ![simple msgbox](https://user-images.githubusercontent.com/13696193/42597824-1749b160-8528-11e8-9114-374bf9731b30.jpg)